How to Manscape Men's Groin Area

 Once clean and dry, it’s time for deodorant.
 Sure, hit the pits too, but we’re talking about ball deodorant.
 Crop Preserver is the best thing you’ve never tried.
 Not only is it the key component to your entire manscaping routine, it is also going to be your favorite part.
 We made Crop Preserver by combining Nymph magic and mad science.
 The result is a formula that keeps you cool, smooth and at the exact right balance between dryness and dampness throughout the day.
 Even when you have a rough one, the reduced friction, sweat control and antimicrobial function will keep you smelling as great as you feel.
 Which is fantastic.
 We love to talk about Crop Preserver, and if you browse our archives, you can find the real science behind the curative elixir.

 That last thing you need for a properly manscaped groin is a spritz of Crop Reviver.
-It’s the last component that fully revitalizes your skin after you bombard it with blades.
+It’s the last component that fully revitalizes your skin after you bombard it with blades and helps prevent itching after shaving your private area.
 And the other things we won’t talk about.
 You might wonder why the elements of Crop Reviver aren’t included in Preserver.
 That’s a good question, and it comes down to engineering.
 They have separate active ingredients that don’t play well together in the bottle.
 That’s why you want to let the deodorant absorb a bit before you apply the spray.
 Being in a hurry won’t keep them from working, but the short pause improves performance.
 And, don’t worry.
 They’re both designed for rapid absorption.

 Well gents.
 That summarizes the groin area.
 Keeping it manscaped is important for a few things.
 Obviously, you want to impress your lover(s).
 Keeping things clean and tight down there is the last line of defense for preserving a great night.
 Perhaps just as important (even though you might not think so) is what a manscaped groin does for you.
 It genuinely makes you feel better throughout the day.
 That feeling translates to confidence and decisive action, and it can give you an extra edge in every part of your life.
 At this point you might wonder why we didn't tell you about the latest groin-hair styles.
 We'll answer with great manscapers are not taught; they are born.